goshiphq/goship-cms/content/blog/how-ltl-freight-shipping-can-help-with-small-business-shipping.md

 ---
 If you’re contemplating whether LTL makes sense for your business, the first thing we’d like to do is say is “congratulations!”
 Businesses, even the ones that are just starting out, have great potential for growth with LTL shipping.

 The switch from parcel shipping to LTL can cut back shipping costs and improve security and traceability.
-LTL shipping also offer more services for improved customer experience compared to FTL shipments.
+LTL shipping also offers more services for improved customer experience compared to FTL shipments.

 More importantly, LTL gives small businesses an efficient and logical way to scale up their business.